How to Sell Your Business and Survive the Emotional Rollercoaster

 Read on to find out how to sell your business well and mitigate the common psychological challenges at each stage of the process.

-The Decision to Sell
+The decision to sell

 There are many reasons why business owners decide to sell.
-Sometimes it is a planned exit strategy - but often, it’s due to changes in personal circumstances, such as retirement, illness, family pressures, stress, or a desire for a new challenge.
+Sometimes it is a planned (or forced) exit strategy - but often, it’s due to changes in personal circumstances, such as retirement, illness, family pressures, stress, or a desire for a new challenge.
 The decision represents a significant change in the business owner's commitment to the company.
 Their sense of purpose begins to shift from growing the business to finding a buyer, managing the sale, and imagining life post-completion.

 As a business coach for entrepreneurs, I’ve seen many go through this process with hope and excitement cut through with the repeating patterns of frustration, anxiety, anger, resignation, and even desperation.
 These unmanaged emotions lead to poor decision-making, add to the complexity of the situation, and could even derail it altogether.